thepowersgang/rust-lang_rfcs/text/0000-move-trait.md

 # Summary

 Add a new trait similar to `Sized` that indicates that a type can be moved using a `memcpy` call.
+A type that opts out of this trait cannot be moved trivially, and requires an explict move call for it to change memory location.

 # Motivation